winnerineast/legal-intelligence/README.md

 # Legal Intelligence
-This is a AI assistant NOT for attorneys, paralegals but laypersons like you and me.
+This is an AI assistant NOT for attorneys, paralegals but laypersons like you and me.

 ## How to run
-1. A computer running Windows or MacOS.
+1. A computer running MacOS (no Linux or Windows for time being).
 2. An administrator account of your computer.
 3. A python3 environment.
 4. install ollama and refer to [intallation guide](https://github.com/ollama/ollama)